top of page

 • Taking longer to heal

-• Pieces of the nail growing back
+• Pieces of the nail are growing back

 • Hospitalization

-As always your doctor should do a thorough history and physical on you before proceeding with this procedure.
+As always, your doctor should do a thorough history and physical on you before proceeding with this procedure.
 This lowers the risk significantly of any complications and ensures that you have the best outcomes for healing.

 Step-by-step process for permanent toenail removal